pgpartman/pg_partman/doc/pg_partman.md

  * By default, partitions are not DROPPED, they are DETTACHed.
 This leave previous child tables as empty, independent tables.
  * Without setting either batch argument manually, each run of the function will move all the data from a single partition into the target.
  * Once all child tables have been uninherited/dropped, the configuration data is removed from `pg_partman` automatically.
  * For subpartitioned tables, you may have to start at the lowest level parent table and undo from there then work your way up.
  * `p_parent_table` - parent table of the partition set.
 Must be schema qualified and match a parent table name already configured in `pg_partman`.
  * `p_target_table` - A schema-qualified table to move the old partitioned table's data to.
 Required since a partition table cannot be converted into a non-partitioned table.
 Schema can be different from original table.
  * `p_loop_count` - an optional argument, this sets how many times to move the amount of data equal to the `p_batch_interval` argument (or default partition interval if not set) in a single run of the function.
 Defaults to 1.
  * `p_batch_interval` - optional argument.
 A time or id interval of how much of the data to move.
 This can be smaller than the partition interval, allowing for very large partitions to be broken up into smaller commit batches.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
 Note that the value must be given as text to this parameter.
- * `p_keep_table` - an optional argument, setting this to false will cause the old child table to be dropped instead of deattached after all of its data has been moved.
+ * `p_keep_table` - an optional argument, setting this to false will cause the old child table to be dropped instead of detached after all of its data has been moved.
 Note that it takes at least two batches to actually drop a table from the set.
  * `p_lock_wait` - optional argument, sets how long in seconds to wait for either the table or a row to be unlocked before timing out.
 Default is to wait forever.
  * `p_ignored_columns` - This option allows for filtering out specific columns when moving data from the child tables to the target table.
 This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
 Value is a text array of column names.
  * `p_drop_cascade` - Allow undoing subpartition sets from parent tables higher in the inheritance tree.
 Only applies when `p_keep_tables` is set to false.
 Note this causes all child tables below a subpartition parent to be dropped when that parent is dropped.